Summer Semester Updates

 How long will courses be virtual?

-Courses are scheduled to be virtual through the end of Spring semester 2020.
-Spring Semester will continue to be virtual, except for ACTCM clinical courses and the in-person student clinic.
+Courses are scheduled to be virtual through the end of Summer semester 2021.
+Summer Semester will continue to be virtual, except for ACTCM clinical courses and the in-person student clinic.
 We will continue to monitor California State directives and let everyone know if the situation changes.

 Intensives currently planned for January and February 2021 will be held virtually; look for updates and information from your program about these plans.